-Life as a subsistence farmer in Zambia’s Eastern Province is becoming increasingly difficult.
-The high prevalence of HIV/AIDS has affected many rural communities and medication and treatment are often unaffordable.
-Thousands of children have been left without parental care.
+Life continues to be difficult for vulnerable families in Zambia’s Eastern Province.
+These families often have difficulties accessing basic services such as health care and education.
+In addition, the high prevalence of HIV/AIDS has affected many rural communities and medication and treatment are often unaffordable.
+As a result, thousands of children have no parental care.

 Crippling poverty affects the lives of the majority